 Under the Affordable Care Act (ACA), screening colonoscopies are covered by most insurers.
 It is important to talk to your health care provider and your health insurance any about possible costs.
 For more information on the ACA, visit www.health.gov.
 Indiana residents can also visit http://www.in.gov/fssa/hip/ for information on the Healthy Indiana Plan, which covers colorectal cancer screenings.
 The public can also call 1-800-227-2345 to learn more about screening options in their community.

 You can take charge of your own health!
 Some behaviors that can help reduce your risk include:

 - Adopting a physically active lifestyle

 - Limiting consumption of alcohol

-- Consuming a healthy diet that emphasizes plant sources, supports a healthy weight, includes five or more servings of a variety of vegetables and fruit each day, includes whole grains in preferences to processed grains, and has minimal processed and red meats.
+- Consuming a healthy diet that emphasizes plant sources, supports a healthy weight, includes at least 2 ½ cups of a variety of vegetables and fruit each day, includes whole grains in preference to processed grains, and has minimal processed and red meats

 - Colorectal Cancer Fact Sheet — Use this fact sheet to educate your partners and communities.
 The fact sheet provides information and statistics on the colorectal cancer burden in Indiana.

 - Sample Press Release for Colorectal Cancer Awareness Month (March) — This press release is designed to be customized and sent to local media outlets.
 County level data is available using the Indiana State Cancer Registry Statistics Report Generator.

 - Sample Social Media Messages — These sample messages can be customized, or used as they are to promote awareness, prevention, and early detection.

 - 2015 Indiana Facts and Figures: Colon & Rectum — Provides current statistics and information on colorectal cancer in Indiana in convenient PDF form.
 This can be linked to documents, websites, presentations, or through social media.